GEEMCO-Lab/Microgastropod_assemblages_within_the_little-studied_Camamu_Bay/README.md

-# Microgastropods as Benthic Environmental Indicators
+# Microgastropod assemblages within the little-studied Camamu Bay, Brazil

 This repository contains the data analysis and code supporting the paper:
-**“Microgastropods as benthic environmental indicators in remote tropical areas: detecting spatial and seasonal differences in the little-studied Camamu Bay, Bahia, Brazil.”**
+**“Investigating spatial and seasonal differences in Microgastropod assemblages within the little-studied Camamu Bay, Brazil: a potential bioindicator for remote tropical areas?”**

-The study evaluates **microgastropods (<10 mm)** as **bioindicators** because of the high diversity and ecological variations across **three tropical river basins** in **Camamu Bay, Bahia (Brazil)** during **wet and dry seasons**.
+This study investigates the spatial and seasonal variation in the assemblages of benthic **microgastropods (snails <5–10 mm in length)** within a poorly-studied tropical bay.
+As these organisms are abundant, diverse, and relatively easy to sample, with well-established taxonomy, they may prove a highly suitable group for ecological studies in such areas.

+Sediment samples were collected from three river basins in Camamu Bay, Brazil, during wet and dry seasons.
+A total of 132 microgastropods species were recorded, demonstrating high diversity.

+Statistical analysis revealed significant seasonal and spatial differences in diversity and assemblage composition, which correlated with environmental gradients.
+The results suggest that microgastropods are a suitable component of the biota for ecological and applied studies in marine sediments, particularly in remote tropical locations where full macrofaunal analysis may be challenging.
+Whilst further testing across impact gradients is needed, this approach offers a practical solution for ecological investigations in regions with limited taxonomic expertise and sampling capabilities, and highlights microgastropods as a useful indicator taxon for impact biomonitoring in tropical marine sediments.

-It explores how environmental variables influence community structure, diversity, and composition in benthic ecosystems of remote tropical estuaries.
+It explores how environmental variables influence assemblage structure, diversity, and composition in benthic ecosystems of remote tropical estuaries.

 ---